 By Deanna Tolliver

-At a recent RV rally I took the plunge and had my fifth wheel and truck weighed.
+At an RV rally I took the plunge and had my fifth wheel and truck weighed.
 Although many RV safety experts recommend it, I’ve been making excuses for not having it done (too far from an event that offered it or didn’t want to wait in line on departure morning).
 Also, I was a little afraid of what I might find out.

 This particular weigh-in was sponsored by RVSEF (RV Safety and Education Foundation).
 At this rally, all the rigs were weighed on the last day—departure day—which was convenient because you need to be set up for weighing as you would be going down the road: water in the freshwater tank, fuel, people on board, etc.